pytorch/rl/docs/source/index.rst

 TorchRL is an open-source Reinforcement Learning (RL) library for PyTorch.

-You can install torchrl directly from PyPI (see more about installation instructions in the dedicated section below):
+You can install TorchRL directly from PyPI (see more about installation instructions in the dedicated section below):

 .. code-block::